BesnikShala/Lost-in-Thailand-MS2-Project/README.md

 ### Features to Implement

 *  The site has a contact form which is linked to an email API, this will allow users to be able to successfully fill out the contact form and send it to the site owner.
 The API will then send the relevant information back to the owner for them to process.

+* Weather API to show the weather in Thailand.

+* Ratings API to show ratings for certain place or activity.

 ## Technologies, Languages, Frameworks and Libraries used